Timekeeper

-A timekeeper is an instrument or person that measures the passage of time.
+A timekeeper is a person that measures the passage of time.
+They may have additional functions in sports and business.

-Person
+Description

 A timekeeper is a person who measures time with the assistance of a clock or a stopwatch.

+Functions

+Sports

 In addition, a timekeeper records time, time taken, or time remaining during events such as sports matches.

-Instrument
+Along with the game clock, a timekeeper may be needed to manage clocks other gameplay clocks, including play clocks, pitch clocks, and shot clocks.

+Business

-A timekeeper is often referred to as a time clock, which tracks employee time.
-Collecting such data gives employers insight into their workforce.
-They can then make operational decisions to increase productivity and reduce labor costs.
+In business, a timekeeper tracks employee time, potentially using a time clock.
+Collecting such data gives employers insight into a workforce so that a business can then make operational decisions to increase productivity and reduce labor costs.